 – TTS variables

-When joining these data sources, difference in spatial units needs to be respected, which can be more challenging when spatially joining polygons with polygons, since it might require area-weighted spatial interpolation of data to a common unit of analysis.
+When joining these data sources, differences in spatial units need to be respected, which can be more challenging when spatially joining polygons with polygons, since it might require area-weighted spatial interpolation of data to a common unit of analysis.
 In addition, polygon-based data can also vary with time, as is the case with DMTI’s land use information, which is available by year.
 To simplify relating

 different polygon-based data sources with each other, all of them can be brought together to a single level of time-indexed points, such as Teranet transactions.
 This allows flexibility in combining variables from polygon-based data sources to a common level of time-indexed points while maintaining the integrity of spatial and temporal relationships through polygon-to-point spatial joins.